Educational Leadership Tier I Certificate Program (Online)

 About the Program

-- Possess a Professional Level Five Certificate or higher in a teacher, service, or leadership field.
+- Possess or be eligible for a Georgia Professional Level Five Certificate or higher in a teaching, service, or leadership field.

-- Present a 2.75 (4.0 scale) or higher GPA on all undergraduate and graduate work combined.
+- Present a cumulative 2.75 (4.0 scale) grade point average or higher on all undergraduate and graduate work combined.

-- Complete the state-required Georgia Educator Ethics for Educational Leadership assessment (test 370 or test 380 can satisfy this requirement ).
+- Submit a passing score on the state-required Georgia Educator Ethics for Educational Leadership Assessment.

 Applicants may be approved for provisional admission based on the quality of the admission material presented.
 Provisional students must earn grades of “B” or higher in their first nine (9) hours of course work after admission and meet any other stipulations outlined by the department to be converted to regular status